kjaisingh/ML-for-High-Schoolers/README.md

 Now, you've covered a wide range of machine learning concepts, and have learnt a vast amount of skills.
 Its time for you to independently use these on basic projects.
 I'd suggest going to Kaggle (https://www.kaggle.com/) or the UCI Machine Learning repository (http://archive.ics.uci.edu/ml/datasets.html), finding a dataset you have an interest in, and simply modelling some solutions to these.
 Play around with different algorithms, and try to optimize performance.

+Ensure that the datasets you use are simple and clean in nature - they shouldn't require too much pre-processing or modifying.
+Some easy dataset (off the top of my head) are the Iris, Wine, Breast Cancer Wisconsin, Autism Screening, Congress Voting, Handwritten Digits MNIST and Fashion MNIST ones.

-If you ever come across a road block, Stack Overflow is your best friend - they have an answer to almost any question that you'd have.
+If you ever come across a road block, Stack Overflow (https://stackoverflow.com/) is your best friend - they have an answer to almost any question that you'd have.
 If it doesn't, just post one - you should get replies within a couple of hours!

 There's nothing much more I need to say here - when you find that you've become comfortable with the whole modelling process, feel free to move on!